mavidian/FacetsDataExplorer/README.md

 # FacetsDataExplorer
-A universal XCOM extension that allows viewing and updating Facets data.
+A form to explore and update hierarchical XML data.